 Understanding EV Displays | Dorleco | VCU Product Supplier & EV Service Provider

 5. Connectivity and Entertainment

-Furthermore, a lot of EV displays may get software updates, bug fixes, and new features via over-the-air (OTA) updates, saving them a trip to the dealership.
-As a result, the EV display is now a dynamic, dynamic platform that can develop further in the future.
+EV displays receive OTA updates for bug fixes, new features, and improvements, avoiding dealership visits.
+As a result, the EV display is now a dynamic platform that can develop further in the future.

+Understanding EV Displays | Dorleco | VCU Product Supplier & EV Service Provider